clarkt3/learn-python/python-basics-2/README.md

         player1.name = '!!!'    # overwrites function
         player.speak = 'BOOO'   # overwrites function

+        # Trying to call function after overwrite
+        print(player1.speak())  # 'str' object is not collable b/c of overwtire
     # You Must Use Abstraction to eliminate overwrites; more in next section
 ```
 ###### Blue Print for Remaining Sections/Days